 - 4.1 There are several factors affecting housing delivery, some of which are within the Council's gift and many which are not.
 At a macro-economic level, Figure 2 effectively demonstrates the impact of wider economic cycles with significant increases in build costs, in the context of rising interest rates and worsening personal finances, all having a negative impact on development activity. - 4.2 Nationally, the Local Government Association estimate that 40% of planning permissions expire or remain undelivered; with analysis published in 2021 showing that 2,782,300 homes were approved in England from 2010-2020 whereas 1,627,730 homes were completed within that time ("Over 1.1 million homes with planning permission waiting to be built new LGA analysis" 08 May 2021).
 Larger consented schemes can take many years to deliver, and the last 7-8 years have been among the most housing market's most volatile in living memory.
-More locally, several factors impact on housing delivery rates including: - Locally specific challenges around viability; build costs are approximately 90% of those in central London for any given building typology, and yet sales values although rising rapidly are much lower than compared to the rest of London.
-This makes Redbridge a relatively unattractive place for private sector led development and reduces the opportunity to cross-subsidise affordable housing. - Sites allocated in the Local Plan are predominantly large urban sites, some with complex landownership which generally take more time to come forward as applications. - Some sites in the Local Plan have more specific challenges around the closure / relocation of existing uses and would require additional work with affected businesses and other groups to realise the redevelopment opportunity. - Some strategic sites are coming forward for pre- application discussions, but many are some distance away from being submitted as a planning application or achieving planning consent. - Many of the Borough's larger consented schemes, including, Bodgers, Metro Tower are yet to commence (or substantially commence) development.
+More locally, several factors impact on housing delivery rates including: - Locally specific challenges around viability; build costs are approximately 85-90% of those in central London for any given building typology, and yet sales values although rising are much lower than central London.
+This makes Redbridge a relatively unattractive place for private sector-led development and reduces the opportunity to cross-subsidise affordable housing. - Sites allocated in the Local Plan are predominantly large urban sites, some with complex landownership which generally take more time to come forward as applications. - Some sites in the Local Plan have more specific challenges around the closure / relocation of existing uses and would require additional work with affected businesses and other groups to realise the redevelopment opportunity. - The Local Plan relies on higher density (and therefore higher build cost) developments located in areas with lower sales values, meaning changes to either build costs or sales values risk making development less attractive. - Many of the Borough's larger consented schemes, including, Bodgers and Metro Tower are yet to commence (or substantially commence) development.
 There are currently around 6,590 consented homes, of which around 60% are yet to commence.